 - Your space may have been renovated without updating your HVAC system.
-Even if you just changed the layout of your office–rearranged cubicles and office areas–your ductwork may no longer be moving conditioned air to where you need it.
+Even if you just changed the layout of your space–rearranged cubicles and office areas–your ductwork may no longer be moving conditioned air to where you need it.

 - Or, you may have ductwork problems because it was poorly designed to begin with.
 These are some of the most common ductwork design mistakes that could be causing your air flow problems:

-Ducts that are too small.
+Ducts that are too small

-When contractors who are not HVAC experts install your ductwork, they may fail to properly calculate the load your HVAC system will produce.
+When contractors who are not HVAC experts install your ductwork, they may fail to properly calculate the cooling load your HVAC system must handle.
 Many factors need to be considered in this figure, including the type of HVAC equipment, where it is located in the space, as well as the ductwork material (flex duct or sheet metal).
 It’s all too common for the load to be underestimated, and in that case you end up with duct problems caused by ducts that are too narrow.

-Ductwork runs that are too long.
+Ductwork runs that are too long

 If the location of HVAC equipment is too far away from the space to be cooled, you may have duct runs that are too long to carry the air to the space.
 That’s why equipment location needs to be carefully planned prior to beginning construction of the space.